 Encourage your own staff member to use phrases such as "Welcome," "Good evening," or "How may I assist you?"
 This helps customers feel acknowledged and sets a welcoming tone.

-Don't be afraid to leverage technology to streamline the guest greeting experience - whether that be through your restaurant management software or through a PMS integration at your hotel.
+Make use of technology and guest data to streamline the guest greeting experience—whether through your restaurant management software or a PMS integration at your hotel.

 Having the right data at your fingertips when your guests arrive can make or break a first impression.